KWR-Water/hgc/docs/source/hgc.io_to_be_merged_w.rst

     # check if features are correctly mapped
     assert(feature_map == {'chloride': 'Cl', 'nitrate (filtered)': 'NO3', 'manganese': 'Mn', 'nietrate': 'NO3'})

-    # check for which features the algorithm was not able to find a match that met the minimum resemblance.
+    # check which features the algorithm is still not able to find a match.
     assert(feature_unmapped == ['EC new sensor'])

     # The dataframe can be used to check in more detail the scores how well the original features were matched to HGC features.